beakerbrowser/beakerbrowser.com/_docs/using-beaker/index.md

 ## Live reloading

-As the author of a site, or just as a remote recipient, live-reloading makes it easy to stay abreast of changes while you work.
+As the author of a site, or just as a remote recipient, live reloading makes it easy to stay abreast of changes while you work.
 Turn it on to have the page automatically update every time you make a change.